 Sometimes, a patient might not realize they have been dropped.
 Negligence might occur when the patient is under anesthesia.
 The medical provider might try to cover up their negligence.

-When you hire our award-winning Houston nursing home abuse lawyers, you can expect us to:
+When you hire our award-winning nursing home abuse lawyers in Houston, you can expect us to:

 - Thoroughly investigate your injuries to determine the cause of the injuries